FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 - Why it changed
 - How it was tested
 - Links to relevant issues (e.g. `Fixes #123`)
-- Screenshots or examples where relevant
+- Screenshots or examples where relevant, e.g. PRs pertaining to front-end features.

 A communication-focused PR template is used to support this.